msa-em/guide-tem-simulation/TEM.md

 For the same dose, the image contrast can be increased by modfying the wavefunctions by way of aberrations.
 This is most often done with defocus, which is illustrated in the middle pannel [](#fig_tem_phase).
 The resulting image has improved contrast, making it easier to visualize the covid spike protein.
 The middle pannel shows the defocused image, and the aberrations can often be corrected for later in post-processing.

 The phase of the spike protein can also be image through the introduction of a phase plate after the sample.
 This simulation ([](#fig_tem_phase) right) shows a Zernike phase plate, where electrons scattered to higher angles, gain an extra phase shift.
 This high-contrast image is free of aberrations, making it easy to see the spike protein.
 However, changing the slides on the widget highlgihts some of the challenges of phase contrast imaging with a phase plate.
-The best transfer of informaiton occurs with a phase plate that approximtes a delta function, meaning all the electrons exepct those in the very center of the aperature get an extra $\pi/2$ phase shift.
+The best transfer of information occurs with a phase plate that approximtes a delta function, meaning all the electrons exepct those in the very center of the aperature get an extra $\pi/2$ phase shift.
 However, as the size of the hole increases or the phase shift changes, the transfer of information gets worse.